 To promote these findings, educate stakeholders, and elevate the discourse around mobile home parks, the coalition sponsored a regional symposium on the future of this unique housing tenure in Virginia.
 The event featured resident panels and presentations from national manufactured housing experts.

 Recognizing the need for an official standalone organization to continue this work — because this part of the housing continuum is not addressed by other housing networks — the coalition began to meet formally in early 2017 as MHCCV.
-Since then, MHCCV has completed a strategic plan and has applied for 501(c3) status.
+Since then, MHCCV has obtained 501(c)3 status, held another statewide conference, provided technical assistance to local governments and providers, and developed better policy solutions to bring greater affordability and security to residents.